The often confusing, rarely explained Sarasota Florida area mobile home park application.

-The reason for this requirement is because if the Buyer is not approved prior to buying the mobile home and wait until after the sale has been completed then both the Buyer and the Seller could be running into a large issue.
+The reason for this requirement is that if the Buyer is not approved prior to buying the mobile home and waits until after the sale has been completed then both the Buyer and the Seller could be running into a large issue.

 If this turns out to be the case then the Buyer will usually have to sell the home that they just bought.

 This terribly stressful situation could have been avoided if the Buyer of the mobile home went ahead and was approved by the mobile home park prior to making the purchase of their mobile home.

 When filling out the park application it is imperative that every person who is planning on living in the home be on the application.
 Usually, there can be two adults per home are allowed on most park applications.